rfo909/RForth/README.md

 data structures etc.

-The interpreter is growing in complexity, and it is also relatively slow, chewing through 5-10k Fdirecassembly instructions per second on my laptop.
+The interpreter is growing in complexity, and it is also relatively slow, chewing through 5-10k assembly instructions per second on my laptop.

-That may sound a lot, but with assembly code doing the whole REPL, interpreter and compiler, and dictionary lookups, compilation speed is slow.
+That may sound a lot, but with assembly code doing the whole REPL, interpreter and compiler, especially the dictionary lookups, compilation speed is slow.

 Speed?
 ------